Abraham Pais Subtle is the lord

 The search for their answers is a central quest of physics today.
 Some issues cannot be discussed without entering into mathematical details, but I have tried to hold these to a minimum by directing the reader to standard texts wherever possible.
 Science, more than anything else, was Einstein’s life, his devotion, his refuge, and his source of detachment.

 In order to understand the man, it is necessary to follow his scientific ways of thinking and doing.
 But that is not sufficient.
-He was also a highly gifted stylist of the German language, a lover of music, a student of philosophy.
+He was also a highly gifted stylist of the German language, a lover of music, and a student of philosophy.
 He was deeply concerned about the human condition.
 (In his later years, he used to refer to his daily reading of The New York Times as his adrenaline treatment.)
-He was a husband, a father, a stepfather.
+He was a husband, a father, and a stepfather.
 He was a Jew.
 And he is a legend.
 All these elements are touched on in this story; follow the entries in italics.

-Disclaimer:- Dev Library is not the owner of the books and neither it creates books.
-We just provide the links of the book for the rural and poor students who don’t afford to buy books.
-Those E-Books and Pdfs are already available on the internet.
+Disclaimer:- Dev Library is not the owner of the books and neither does it create books.
+We just provide the links to the book for the rural and poor students who can’t afford to buy books.
+Those E-Books and PDFs are already available on the internet.
 For any reason, if someone thinks that I’m violating any laws or if anyone has any issues regarding this, please feel free to Contact Us.